mimi5930/password-generator/README.md

 # Password Generator
 ## Purpose
-A website that uses JavaScript functions to generate a random password with parameters expressed by user
+A website that uses JavaScript functions to generate a random password with parameters expressed by user.

 ## Built With
 * HTML